MileHacker Logo

 Spring & Summer

-Summer brings warmer temperatures, ideal for water activities and enjoying the cool mountain air at higher elevations.
+Summer brings warmer temperatures, ideal for water-based recreation and savoring the cool mountain air at higher elevations.
 However, summer also sees larger crowds in the gateway towns and afternoon thunderstorms.

 Fall & Winter

-Fall is famous for its breathtaking foliage, drawing the largest crowds in October.
+Fall is famous for its breathtaking foliage, drawing the largest crowds during The month of october.
 The crisp air and colors create stunning vistas.
-Winter brings quiet solitude and the possibility of snow-covered landscapes, but also road closures and limited facilities within the park.
+Winter brings quiet solitude and the possibility of snow-covered landscapes, as well as road closures and limited facilities within the park.
 Lower elevations remain more accessible.

 Season Summary